Review us

 • Asthma attacks that cause wheezing and shortness of breath

-• Pleurisy – inflammation of the membrane that covers the lungs
+• Pleurisy refers to the inflammation of the membrane that surrounds and protects the lungs.

-• Kidney stones or gallstones in the bile ducts that result in sharp abdominal pain on one side of your body
+• Kidney stones or gallstones in the bile ducts can cause sharp abdominal pain on one side of your body.

 • Pulmonary hypertension – high blood pressure in a lung artery

-• Stomach ulcers that cause severe burning pain in your upper abdomen
+• Stomach ulcers can lead to intense burning pain in the upper abdomen.

-• Lung-related illnesses such as pneumonia, chronic obstructive pulmonary disease (COPD), asthma, or tuberculosis
+• Lung-related illnesses like pneumonia, chronic obstructive pulmonary disease (COPD), asthma, or tuberculosis.

 • Collapsed lung

-• Anxiety disorders can also cause chest pains as well as hormonal imbalances that cause heartburn, indigestion and diarrhoea.
+• Anxiety disorders can lead to chest pain, while hormonal imbalances can cause heartburn, indigestion, and diarrhea.

 • Panic attack chest pain